upstream gifting

 Don’t Gift Loss Property

-Just as a reminder, or take note if you haven’t heard this before, never give loss property.
+As a reminder, or note if you haven’t heard this before, never give loss property.
 If you have a loss on the asset, sell and recognize the loss and give away the cash.

 If you give loss property, the loss doesn’t transfer, and the asset has a split double basis.
-So don’t worry about the behind-the-scene numbers; just understand that you don’t gift losses.
-Ok?
+So don’t worry about the behind-the-scene numbers; just understand you don’t gift losses.

 Don’t Gift Assets Before Death

-This is a not-infrequent mistake around the titling of the home.
+This is a not-infrequent mistake regarding home titling.
 If you put your children on the title of your home before death, thinking it will be easier to transfer the home, you lose the step-up in basis on the home!
-Putting someone on the title is a gift of the property; thus, it does not get a complete step up.
-This can be a massive mistake as each individual gets a 250k free step up in the home value when they sell (or die).
+Putting someone on the title is a gift of the property; thus, it does not get a complete step-up.
+This can be a massive mistake, as each individual gets a 250k free step-up in the home value when they sell (or die).

 Summary: Upstream Gifting